-Trump Is Already Trying to Scale Back His Trade War Into An Extortion Racket
+Trump Is Already Trying to Scale Back His Trade War Into an Extortion Racket

 Most critically, in between all that populist bluster, the president did indefinitely, and completely, exempt two of the top four exporters of steel to the U.S. from tariffs — a concession that renders the policy decidedly more modest than it appeared to be a week ago.

 There is still some ambiguity about how all this well play out.
-While the European Union will have an opportunity to push for an exemption to the tariffs, Trump has put one of his administration’s nationalist hardliners – trade representative Robert Lighthizer – in charge of leading arbitrating such requests.
+While the European Union will have an opportunity to push for an exemption to the tariffs, Trump has put one of his administration’s nationalist hardliners — trade representative Robert Lighthizer — in charge of arbitrating such requests.
 Nonetheless, even in the most pessimistic reading, Trump appears to be scaling back his ambitions from “win a global trade war” to “extort some policy concessions and/or Mar-a-Lago memberships” from core allies in exchange for tariff relief.”
 Which is to say: He appears to be less interested in pursuing protectionism than a protection racket.

 And, given that the president’s rhetoric over the past week — and Gary Cohn’s sudden resignation — Wall Street seems to regard this development as good news.